crowdwave/ch559samplestranslated/README.md

 note that where a file was translated I kept a copy of the original in the same folder but with a suffix of "original".

+translations are done manually by putting them through Google translate - I don't know if the Google translator has mangled the code in some way but hopefully not.
+Even if it has, it's useful to be able to read the comments.

 files originally from CH554EVT.ZIP

 www.wch-ic.com/products/CH559.html